openhab/openhab-addons/bundles/org.openhab.voice.whisperstt/README.md

 ## CPU compatibility

-To use these binding it's recommended to use a device at least as powerful as the RaspberryPI 5 with a modern CPU.
+To use this binding it's recommended to use a device at least as powerful as the RaspberryPI 5 with a modern CPU.
 The execution times on Raspberry PI 4 are x2, so just the tiny model can be run on under 5 seconds.

 If you are going to use the binding in a `x86_64` host the CPU should support the flags: `avx2`, `fma`, `f16c`, `avx`.